ffnord/ffnord-puppet-gateway/README.md

 build-firewall
 ```

 The verbose flag is optional and shows all changes.
+To be even more catious you can
-To be even more catious you can also add the `--noop` flag to only show changes
+also add the `--noop` flag to only show changes but not apply them.
-but not apply them.
+**This should be run best inside a `screen` session!**

 ### Re-run Puppet